Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

 For $k > 0$, we reason as follows.
 Since $G_{R,B}$ is a forest, Lemma~\ref{lem:2colortree} tells us that there is a red node $r$ with degree at most 1.
 If $r$ has degree 1, then its one neighbor $b$ must be a blue node; if $r$ has degree 0, then we pick any blue node $b$.
 We morph $r$ onto $b$ by linearly moving the center of $r$ to the center of $b$.
 Since $r$ and $b$ are convex translates, this covers their intersection at all times.
 Now, the new position of the red shape covers any point originally covered by $r$ or $b$.
 Consider $R' = R\setminus\{r\}$ and $B' = B\setminus\{b\}$.
 These sets have size $k-1$ and define an intersection forest $G_{R',B'}$ with $k-1$ shapes.
 The induction hypothesis readily tells us that there is a morph from $R'$ into $B'$ without increasing their size.
 The morph of $r$ onto $b$, followed by the morph of the smaller instance yields us a morph from $R$ to $B$. \end{proof}

 \subparagraph{Euclidean minmax case} We are now ready to analyze the Euclidean minmax case.
 Without loss of generality, we assume here that the disks all have the same radius.
+If not all disks have the same radius, we can simply grow all disks to have the same radius as the largest disk, since this does not change the optimality nor the validity of a solution.
 We first need a few results on (static) intersection graphs, to argue later about topological stability.

 \begin{lemma} Let $R$ and $B$ to be optimal solutions to a point set $P$ for $k$-EC-minmax.
 Assume the intersection graph $G_{R,B}$ has a $4$-cycle with a red degree-$2$ vertex.
 To transform $R$ in such a way that $G_{R,B}$ misses one edge of the $4$-cycle, while covering the area initially covered by both sets, it is sufficient to increase the disk radius of a red disk by a factor $\sqrt{2}$. \end{lemma} \begin{proof} To morph from $R$ to $B$, a red disk $r_1$ has to grow to cover the intersection of an adjacent blue disk $b$ with the other (red) neighbor $r_2$ of $b$.
 Once $r_1$ has grown to overlap the intersection between a blue disk and $r_2$, $r_2$ no longer has to cover this intersection and can be treated as a degree-1 vertex in $G_{R,B}$.
-The intersection graph no longer has the $4$-cycle now.
+A cycle in the intersection graph corresponds to an alternating sequence of red and blue disks, where each consecutive pair has at least one point in its intersection.
+Applying the above modification will turn two consecutive degree-2 nodes into degree-1 nodes, removing the cycle.

 As we have a $4$-cycle of intersections, $a,b,c,d$, we either have to cover both $a$ and $c$ while covering $d$ or $b$, or we have to cover $b$ and $d$ while covering either $a$ or $c$.
 Let $p_a\in a$ and $p_c\in c$ be the pair of points whose distance is the longest of any pair from $a$ and $c$, and similarly $p_b\in b$ and $p_d\in d$ for $b$ and $d$.
 We claim that distance $(p_a,p_c)$ or $(p_b,p_d)$ is shorter than $2\sqrt{2}$.
 Assume that distance $(p_a,p_c) > 2 \sqrt{2}$, otherwise we are done.
 Since the disks have radius $1$, distances $(p_a,p_b),(p_b,p_c),(p_c,p_d),(p_d,p_a)$ are at most $2$.
 Our assumption on $(p_a,p_c)$ now implies that the distance from either $p_b$ or $p_d$ to the middle of the line between $p_a$ and $p_c$ is shorter than $\sqrt{2}$.
 By the triangle inequality, distance $(p_b,p_d)$ is now shorter than $2\sqrt{2}$.